World's Best Scones Recipe

 The scones are incredibly light with a tender crumb, and so moist and flavorful that you can't eat just one.
 (Really.)

-The banana taste is very mild -- so mild that you can barely taste them.
-However, they're one of the secret ingredients to this recipe.
+The banana taste is very mild—so mild that you can barely taste it.
+However, this is one of the secret ingredients to this recipe.
 Don't let the length of the directions scare you.
 I've tried to explain each part of the process so you'll have success the very first time you make them.

 The ingredients are divided into DRY and WET ingredients:

 - 2 cups all-purpose flour, plus more as needed

 - 1/4 cup sugar, plus more for sprinkling on top

 - 2 tsp. baking powder

 - 1 tsp. baking soda (also known as bicarbonate of soda)

 - Zest of one small lemon